STATE

 (c) Local ordinances.--Those provisions of local ordinances relating to dangerous dogs are hereby abrogated.
 A local ordinance otherwise dealing with dogs may not prohibit or otherwise limit a specific breed of dog.

-(d) Insurance coverage discrimination.--No liability policy or surety bond issued pursuant to this act or any other act may prohibit coverage from any specific breed of dog.
+Following refers to requirements for keeping a dog determined to be dangerous under Section 502-A of the same Act. (d) Insurance coverage discrimination.-- No liability policy or surety bond issued pursuant to this act or any other act may prohibit coverage from any specific breed of dog.

 |